-[Initiatives for health and productivity management]
+[Initiatives for KENKO Investment for Health]

 The Olympus Group believes that creating a workplace environment in which its employees can work in good health and with vitality is a prerequisite for advancing the company's various activities.
 To support this, the Olympus Group established the Olympus Health Declaration in April 2018, which proclaims management's commitment to firmly support maintaining and promoting the health of its employees and their families, in cooperation with Olympus Health Insurance Society.
 While reviewing and strengthening the health support system and clarifying the health issues of the Olympus Group, we have actively implemented various health measures and lifestyle improvement measures in response to changes in the work environment and working style.
 In addition to verifying the effectiveness of each measure, the Olympus Group has set evaluation indicators for overall health management and actively publishes them on the Olympus Group corporate website.
-These efforts have been well received, and Olympus Corporation has been certified as a "2024 White 500 Health & Productivity Management Outstanding Organization" for eight years in a row since 2017.
+These efforts have been well received, and Olympus Corporation has been certified as a "2025 White 500 KENKO Investment for Health Outstanding Organization" for nine years in a row since 2017.